gammon-bio/rnaseq_pipeline/README.md

 # Salmon + DESeq2 Pipeline

-This repository packages your working Salmon quantification and DESeq2 downstream analysis into a reproducible, GitHub-ready layout with minimal, surgical changes.
-Your original analysis logic (volcano, enrichment, etc.) remains intact inside `tximport_deseq2.rmd`; the only additions are parameters for input/output paths and thresholds so it can be run headlessly.
+This repository combines RNAseq fastq file processing, Salmon and DESeq2 downstream analysis into a reproducible pipeline.
+Fastq files are processed with fastp, aligned/quantified with Salmon then analyzed with DESeq2.
+Final output includes annotated raw count files, DESeq2 statistics output table, differential experession visuals (PCA and volcano plot) and functional enrichment results.
+Contains multiple helper scripts for fetching fastqs from public datasets, fetching fa and gtf reference files and python based QC of salmon alignment.

 ## Quickstart